Ellipse Equation and Graph Calculator

 \( y_1 = 18\left(-\dfrac{\sqrt{7}}{12}+\dfrac{2}{9}\right) \approx 0.03 \\ \\ y_2 = 18\left(\dfrac{\sqrt{7}}{12}+\dfrac{2}{9}\right) \approx 7.97 \)

-Graph of a vertical ellipse centered away from the origin on the Cartesian plane, example 2.
+Graph of a vertical ellipse centered away from the origin on the Cartesian plane.

 Graph of the curve